pkosurilab/readthedocs-BellaVista/docs/source/bellavista_tutorials/merfish_merlin.md

     To visualize a single layer, and hide all other layers, :samp:`Option/Alt-click` on the visibility button (the eye, to the left of the layer name).
 Check out :ref:`helpful-napari-tips` in the FAQ for more tips!
 ```

-Refer to the tutorial below for a step-by-step guide on running Bella Vista with a sample dataset and JSON.
+Refer to the tutorial below for a step-by-step guide on running BellaVista with a sample dataset and JSON.

 If you encounter any issues, please check the [FAQ](../faq.md#frequently-asked-questions).
 If you're experiencing issues not addressed in the FAQ, please check the open issues or [open a new issue](https://github.com/pkosurilab/BellaVista/issues)in our GitHub repository.
 You can also leave any feedback here!